bright-dev/Bright-lite/README.rst

 This tool is used using two key components in the Bright-lite input schema.

 - **libraries**
+ - To enable library interpolation here simple add more than one library to the field.
+This is done simply by adding another val to the input field.
+That is...
+    <val>extLWR</val>
+   represents a reactor library using just the *extLWR* library.
+However by adding another library
+    <val>extLWR</val>
+    <val>lowLWR</val>
+   Bright-lite will make a new library based on the interpolation pairs and the values inside of these two libraries.
 - **interpolation_pairs**

 For example, there may be two LWR libraries that fit into an LWR library suite.